Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: The converse construction

 \section{The converse construction}

-As a consequence of Theorem \ref{thm:conicbundle}, the mirror $Y^0$ of $X^0$, which is a priori a variety over the Novikov field, is in fact defined over the complex numbers.
-Moreover, the mirror potential to $(X, \omega_{\epsilon})$ is a holomorphic function on $Y^0$ (or rather a family thereof, depending on the constant $\epsilon$ and on the chosen numerical value $T=e^{-2\pi t}$ of the Novikov parameter).

-In this section, we reverse our viewpoint from the preceding discussion: treating $T$ as a numerical parameter and equipping $Y^0$ with a K\"ahler form, we shall reconstruct $X^0$ (as an analytic space that also happens to be defined over complex numbers) as an SYZ mirror.
+As a consequence of Theorem \ref{thm:conicbundle}, the mirror $Y^0$ of $X^0$ can be defined as a variety not only over the Novikov field, but also over the complex numbers.
+In this section, we impose the maximal degeneration condition (cf. Definition \ref{def:maxdegeneration}) which implies that $Y^0$ is smooth.
+We then reverse our viewpoint from the preceding discussion: treating $T$ as a numerical parameter and equipping $Y^0$ with a K\"ahler form, we shall reconstruct $X^0$ (as an analytic space that also happens to be defined over complex numbers) as an SYZ mirror.
 Along the way, we also obtain another perspective on how compactifying $Y^0$ to the toric variety $Y$ amounts to equipping $X^0$ with a superpotential.
+We omit any discussion of $Y$ or $Y^0$ equipped with $A$-side Landau-Ginzburg models, which would require a deeper understanding of the corresponding Fukaya categories.

 (Note: many of the results in this section were also independently obtained by Chan, Lau and Leung \cite{ChanLauLeung}.)

 To begin our construction, observe that $Y^0=Y\setminus w_0^{-1}(0)$ carries a natural $T^n$-action, given in the coordinates introduced in \S \ref{ss:mirror} by This torus is a subgroup of the $(n+1)$-dimensional torus which acts on the toric variety $Y$, namely the stabilizer of the regular function $w_0=-T^\epsilon+T^\epsilon v_0$.